B Minor 7th Piano Chord

 The Notes in a B Minor 7th Chord

-The root is the bottom note of the chord, the starting point to which the other notes relate.
+The root of the chord is always the easiest to find because it's in the name of the chord!
 The root of a B Minor 7th chord is B.

 The Min 3rd